New Nature Conservation Policy

 - to collaborate with the private sector including the business community, non-governmental organisations and the academia to promote nature conservation, and to conduct research and surveys as well as to manage ecologically important sites for such purpose; and

 - to cooperate with and participate in regional and international efforts in nature conservation.

 The NNCP also aims to enhance the conservation of ecologically important sites, in particular those in private ownership.
-Twelve ecologically important priority sites have been identified for enhanced conservation efforts.
+Twelve Priority Sites for Enhanced Conservation have been identified.
 Under this policy, two schemes, namely the Nature Conservation Management Agreement (MA) Scheme and the Public-Private Partnership (PPP) Scheme, have been introduced for better conservation of these sites.

 Nature Conservation Management Agreement Scheme